ctthang/kombit-service-net/README.md

 It also simulates how to use the issued token to send a request to the service and process the response from the service.
 This includes:* How to send the request to the service with an issued token.* How to process the response from this web service.

 ### <a name=“consumerconfiguration”></a>Configuration
-Some changes to the properties in the configuration file:
+Some changes to the properties in the configuration file:<br/>
 `Tests\Kombit.Samples.Consumer\Kombit.Samples.Consumer.dll.config`May be required, depending on the specific environment where the tests are executed.* `BaseAddress` the address where STS and Anvendersystem (user context) is deployed.
 * `AValidClientCertificateThumbprint` the thumprint of a certificate that is assigned to an Anvendersystem on  the STS.
 This certificate must be located in `LocalMachine\My`
 * `StsServiceCertificateThumbprint` thumprint of a certificate which is used as service certificate for certificate endpoint.
 This certificate must be located in `LocalMachine\My`